Nissan Silvia: S13

 The S13 Silvia was primarily sold as a 2-door coupé (with some convertible models being sold in limited quantities).
 The 3-door hatchback version of the S13 Silvia was called the 180SX (which replaced the Gazelle).
-The North American 240SX, itself an export version of the 180SX, was offered in all three different body-styles, including hatchback, coupé and convertible models.
+The North American 240SX, itself an export version of the 180SX, was offered in all three different body-styles, including hatchback, coupé and convertible models (all of which wore the 180SX's front clip, the fixed headlight Silvia front end was never an option in that market).
 Following industry trends, the S13 Silvia switched to fixed relampable headlights.
 The 180SX, introduced at the same time as the S13 Silvia, used retractable pop-up headlights.
 Projector optics were offered as an option.

 The S13 was one of the first uses of Nissan's multi-link rear suspension, the technology of which was previewed in concept cars in previous years such as the Nissan MID4.
 It also offered a four-wheel steering system for the first time, known as HICAS.
-The S13 Silvia came with an updated version of HICAS as used on the R31 Skyline GTS known as HICAS II, which was updated and renamed as Super HICAS in 1990.
+The S13 Silvia came with an updated version of HICAS as used on the R31 Skyline GTS known as HICAS-II, which was updated and renamed as Super HICAS in 1990.
 The S13 also saw the introduction of a viscous-type limited-slip differential for some models.
-The Silvia also featured Head Up Display (HUD) which was very high-tech at in the late 1980s.
+The Silvia also featured Head Up Display (HUD), front windshield display which was very high-tech at in the late 1980s.